 - Wrote the successful pleadings on behalf of the National Basketball Association that led to the dismissal of a lawsuit in which the plaintiff contended that rights she retained from the NBA Players Association entitled her to compensation for the use of animated NBA players’ likenesses in several popular video games licensed by the NBA.

-- Supervised the prosecution of a group of Chinese operatives who hacked into computer systems belonging to Boeing and various other defense contractors for the purpose of stealing sensitive military technology and other trade secrets.
+- Supervised the prosecution of a group of Chinese operatives who hacked into computer systems that belonged to Boeing and various other defense contractors for the purpose of stealing sensitive military technology and other trade secrets.

 - Supervised the investigation of the 2014 computer intrusion into Sony Pictures Entertainment, which President Obama attributed to the North Korean government.
 As a result of the work Mr. Dugdale oversaw during this investigation, the President increased and initiated new sanctions against North Korea.